Financial Documents-What to do With all This Paperwork?

-You must have often hesitated over what to throw away and what to retain while sorting through bills, receipts, old checks and all sorts of paperwork and documents that one accumulates.
+You must have often hesitated over what to throw away and what to retain while sorting through bills, receipts, old checks and all sorts of financial documents that one accumulates.

 Read on and get organized.